MoonTory/rate-limited-api/README.md

 }
 ```

-Where `retryAfter` are seconds left until the user can retry to make a request & `nextValidRequestTime` is in a date format informing the user the exact time when they can make another request.
+- `retryAfter`: Represents the seconds remaining until the user can attempt another request.
+- `nextValidRequestTime`: Indicates the exact time (in UTC) when the next request can be made.

 ## Built With